-The placement of your range hood is a critical decision point when outfitting a new kitchen, or simply replacing your old, outdated, model.
-By determining the optimal height for your new kitchen hood, you can be confident that you are getting the optimal performance and reliability out of your new investment.
+The placement of a range hood above your cooking surface and its capture area is a critical decision point when outfitting a new kitchen, or simply replacing your old, outdated, model for improved air quality.
+By determining the optimal height for your new hood, you can be confident that you are getting the best performance and reliability out of your new ventilation system.

-They serve a critical purpose in your kitchen, ventilating fumes and odors released during the cooking process.
-The proper height of your hood, in relation to the cooktop, ensures that your range hood can keep your kitchen healthy, safe, and odor free.
+Range hoods serve a critical purpose by ventilating fumes, and odors released during the cooking process, both from the food being prepared as well as the cooktop itself (in the case of a gas range).
+The proper positioning of your hood, in relation to the cooktop, ensures that it can keep your kitchen healthy, safe, and odor-free.

 What Is the Typical Range Hood Installation Height?

-In general, a typical installation height is 20 to 24 inches above the cooktop for electric stoves and 24 to 30 inches for gas stoves.
-Note that these are general averages and it is crucial that you look-up your range hood manual.
+In general, a typical mounting height for range hoods is 20 to 24 inches above the cooktop for electric stoves and 24 to 30 inches for gas stoves.
+Note that these are general averages and it is crucial that you look-up your range hood installation manual.

 Other Factors to Consider

-One item likely not thought about by many, is the ideal height in relation to the height of the person most likely to be cooking.
+A point not taken into account by many is the ideal height in relation to the person most likely to be cooking.
 The last thing you need is a hood that gets in your way.
+You may want to keep it above eye-level and definitely not in a position where you'd knock your head.
 This is something you will most likely discover after the installation is complete, if not carefully considered beforehand.

 Possibly the most important factor is the CFM, or cubic feet per minute, of the unit you will be installing.
 Depending on the capacity of your range hood, you may be able to install it at a farther distance or install it closer for less powerful models.
 Do not install lower than the recommended minimum height because the minimum height is defined by safety tests, whereas the upper limit is based only on performance.

 The installation height is something that needs to be thought about both during the kitchen design and while shopping for a new range hood.
-Generally speaking, if you can remember to examine a few steps during your range hood installation, you can make an informed decision.
+Generally speaking, if you can remember to follow a few steps, you can make an informed decision.

 - While shopping for a range hood go into the process knowing you will be searching for range hoods designed specifically for your cooking application, gas or electric.
-Every manufacturer will recommend different installation procedures.
+Every product tends to have slightly varying mounting recommendations.
+The range hoods themselves are not built differently for gas or electric cooktops, but limited space based on the minimum installation height may limit your options.

 - When laying out your kitchen cabinets consider the amount of space you will need for your desired kitchen hood.
-If you are replacing an existing model with cabinets already installed, make sure you know how much space you have available before you go shopping.
+If you are replacing an existing model with cabinets already installed, find out how much space you have available before you go shopping.

-It is always suggested to follow the manufactures suggested installation procedures.
-By following the installation guidelines provided in the product manual, you can be assured that the kitchen hood is working at the peak efficiency it was designed for.
+It is always suggested to follow the manufactures' suggested installation procedures.
+By following the installation guidelines provided in the product manual, you can be assured that the kitchen hood is working at the peak efficiency it was designed for in addition to ensuring your warranty is not void.

-If for some reason you must deviate from the recommended instructions, such as limited space, or simply because a lower hood is likely to get in your way, you will want to carefully consider the effect a change in distance will have.
+If for some reason you must deviate from the recommended instructions, such as a space limitation, or simply because a lower hood is likely to get in your way, you will want to carefully consider the effect a change in distance will have.

-At best, a machine installed at the wrong height is going to reduce the benefit you are hoping to receive, increasing the chance of grease and oil buildup, and an inability to remove odors created as a byproduct of cooking.
-The worst case scenario is a fire if the hood is too close to the cooktop.
+At best, a machine installed at the wrong height is going to reduce the benefit you are hoping to receive, increasing the chance of particles, grease and oil buildup around your kitchen and surrounding cabinets, and an inability to remove odors created as a byproduct of cooking.
+The worst-case scenario is a fire if the hood is placed too close to the cooktop.

 Range Hood Height: Some FAQs